 - You can make them drink water with the help of a syringe slowly if they do not drink voluntarily.

-Having a first-aid kit in a House never hurts, as you can give emergency care immediately and prevent fatal injury.
+Place a first-aid kit such as a Johnson First-aid kit in-house, as you can give emergency care immediately and prevent fatal injury.

 2. Veterinarian Treatment

 Vets are most likely to induce vomiting to clear out any plant leftovers in the stomach with the help of hydrogen peroxide.